truelossless/cugparck/README.md

 On Windows if you're kind enough to the NVIDIA and LLVM gods no further steps are needed and a `cargo build --release` should do the trick.

-On Linux your best bet is using Docker to avoid incompabilities between CUDA/GCC/LLVM toolchains.
+On Linux your best bet is to use Docker to avoid incompabilities between the CUDA/GCC/LLVM toolchains.
 [Follow the instructions here to get started](https://github.com/Rust-GPU/Rust-CUDA/blob/master/guide/src/guide/getting_started.md#docker).

 Note that a specific nightly Rust toolchain is required.
 It will be downloaded automatically thanks to the `rust-toolchain` file.